Editorial style

 ABBREVIATE

-Use U.S. as an adjective and United States as a noun.
+The exceptions are U.S., which is used as an adjective (the U.S. government), and U.N.
+Use United States as a noun.

 Ampersands